jescalada/pythonic-portfolio/README.md

 ## Description

 This is a reusable portfolio template which can be easily adapted to any number of team members.
 It is also mobile-friendly, which is an important feature considering that 50%+ of traffic on the web comes from mobile devices.

+The portfolio can be installed and executed easily by using Docker.

 Team Pythonic's portfolio website consists of two main components: